Cancer

 Reducing Cancer Risk

-One lifestyle factor that can contribute to overweight and obesity is consuming excess Calories compared to the amount required on a daily basis for normal body functions, movement, and physical activity.
+Obesity or excess body weight has been associated with an increased risk of many types of cancer.
+One lifestyle factor that can contribute to overweight and obesity is consuming excess Calories compared to daily requirements for normal body functions, movement, and physical activity.

 • Being physically active